Andreibozato/Andreibozato/README.md

 # Hello, I'm Andrei! 👋

-I am a Business Informatics student focused on bridging the gap between technology and real-world business solutions.
+I am a student focused on software development and programming.
+Interested in software architecture and solving complex problems through code.

 ## 🛠️ Skills & Technologies